It means creating a financial foundation that will carry you and your family comfortably through whatever life throws your way.

 Along with your checking account, sign up for a debit card.
 Such cards can be useful, but don’t assume they are great for all purchases.
-For more, check out “9 Things You Should Never Pay For With a Debit Card.”
+For more, check out “9 Things You Should Never Put on a Debit Card.”

 2. A high-yield savings account